Sculptor's Studio

 Louis Moeller American

-The many late nineteenth-century representations of studios reflected an increase in artists’ self-esteem and in patrons’ curiosity about their lives.
+The many late nineteenth-century representations of studios reflected an increase in artists’ strategic self-fashioning and in patrons’ curiosity about their lives.
 American sculptors of the period collected prints, photographs, statuettes, and plaster casts for reference in making their own works.
-The unidentified sculptor whose studio Moeller portrayed here had gathered, among other objects, casts after the Assyrian relief of a dying lioness from Ashurbanipal’s palace (on the back wall) and a section of the north frieze of the Parthenon (above the door).
-His equipment, including wooden sawhorses and the crude tabletop they would have supported, is piled against the walls.
+The unidentified sculptor whose studio Moeller portrayed here has gathered, among varied possessions, well-known casts after renowned antiquities, including the dying lioness from the Assyrian series of Ashurbanipal’s lion hunt (on the back wall) and a section of the north frieze of the Parthenon (above the door).

 This image cannot be enlarged, viewed at full screen, or downloaded.